danieltjw/aifutures/README.md

 Optimistic estimates by AI experts are at a 50% chance of this being plausible by 2030.
 Less optimistic estimate it to take anywhere from a few decades to never.

 __There are many different definitions for AGI.
-This AGI definition takes a rarer and more specific form.__
+My AGI definition takes a more specific form where AGI is able to act independently.__

-A more specific form of AGI:
+independent AGI:
 - human-level capabilities in all human tasks
     - human-like autonomy and intentions
     - understanding of human motivations and emotions